Rubus spectabilis: Uses

 Salmonberries are edible plants.
-The fruit has been referred to as "diverse, from bright, fruity and citrusy to deep and earthy with spicy notes" and depending on ripeness and site, they are good eaten raw – whether red or golden – and when processed into jam, candy, jelly and wine.
+One field guide refers to the fruit as "diverse, from bright, fruity and citrusy to deep and earthy with spicy notes".
+Depending on ripeness and site, they are good eaten raw – whether red or golden – and processed into jam, candy, jelly and wine.

 Native American people ate the young shoots or used it as a medicinal plant.
 The shoots were harvested during April to early June before they turned woody or tough, and were peeled, then steamed, boiled, or pit-cooked, and eaten (or less commonly, eaten raw).
 Traditionally, the berries and sprouts were also eaten with salmon or mixed with oolichan grease or salmon roe.
 They were not dried because of their high moisture content.
 It is still used as a food source and medicinal plant in regions of Alaska today.

 Other uses by Native Americans include: